PostHog/posthog.com/contents/docs/how-posthog-works/clickhouse.md

 #### `events` table

-Similar to `writable_events`, `events` table is of [Distributed table engine](https://clickhouse.com/docs/en/engines/table-engines/special/distributed/).
+Similar to `writable_events`, the `events` table uses the [Distributed table engine](https://clickhouse.com/docs/en/engines/table-engines/special/distributed/).

 This table is being queried from app and for every query, figures out what shard(s) to query and aggregates the results from shards.

-Note that while `ReplacingMergeTree` is used, it's not an effective deduplication method and we should avoid writing duplicate data into the table.
+Note that even though the `ReplacingMergeTree` engine is used, we should avoid writing duplicate data into the table, as deduplication is not a guarantee.

-### Persons ingestion
+## Persons

-Persons ingestion works similarly to events, except there's two tables involved: `person` and `person_distinct_id`.

 Note that querying both tables _requires_ handling duplicated rows.
 Check out [PersonQuery code](https://github.com/PostHog/posthog/blob/master/ee/clickhouse/queries/person_query.py) for an example of how it's done.